Chow mein: Mexican Chinese cuisine

 Chow mein has gained popularity in Mexico, which received waves of Chinese immigrants in the past, particularly in northwestern Mexico.
 Mexicali, a city in Baja California, is known for its distinct style of chow mein, which typically use Mexican ingredients as substitutes for traditional Chinese ones, an adaption that was made by Chinese immigrants settling the area.

 Nepalese cuisine

 Tibetans who settled in Nepal brought chow mein with them.
 It is a popular fast food in Nepal.
 The Newari people of the Kathmandu Valley use water buffalo meat and chicken in their cuisine, and chow mein in Nepal is often cooked with onion, vegetables and buff (water buffalo meat).

 Peruvian Chinese cuisine

 Chinese food (chifa) is very popular in Peru and is now a part of mainstream Peruvian culture.
-Chow mein is known to Peruvians as tallarín saltado and may contain peppers, onions, green onions, and tomatoes.
+Chow mein is known to Peruvians as tallarín saltado ("sautéed noodles") and may contain peppers, onions, green onions, and tomatoes.
 Chicken or beef are the preferred meats used in this Peruvian variant.